nicolew2306/MiSFet/README.md

 Speaking of the config file, there are other parameters there that you can set and change as you desire.
 So, change away to your heart’s desire, for that is what I am here for.

 Ok, let’s start with the first step MIDAS2.
 Yes this uses Midas.
 Step by step.
 You start by building your initial general marker database, and you detect your species and then merge them here.
-Why merge species, fuck if I know, but MIDAS2 website says to do it so we do it.
+Why merge species, heck if I know, but MIDAS2 website says to do it so we do it.

 Ok, next, now here is where that species_list.tsv that you prepared with such hardship comes into play.
 We want to grab the marker that are specific to that species.
 Now, how MIDAS2 picks saps based on a marker genome is fun shit and we can talk about this later in detail, if you, dear user, are terribly interested because this is a terribly uninteresting discourse.